Projects

 To undelete a project from your "deleted bin":

-Menu > Deleted bin - You'll see a category for every kind of item that can be deleted.
-Click: Projects
+2. You'll see a category for every kind of item that can be deleted.
+Tap: Projects

-- And then click the project you'd like to undelete.
+3. And then tap the project you'd like to undelete.

-- And finally, click Undelete, and the project is immediately restored.
+4. And finally, tap Undelete, and the project is immediately restored.

 Keep in mind that: